Sage Business Cloud Accounting Review 2023

 Sage Accounting's key features

-Do you sell products (say, yarn or used books) on your own, without any employees?
-Sage Business Cloud could be a good fit for you.
-Unlike QuickBooks, Sage Business Cloud includes inventory tracking with its $25-a-month plan, plus key features like expense management, invoicing, and payment acceptance.
+If you sell products on your own without any employees, Sage Business Cloud could be a good fit for you.
+Unlike QuickBooks Online, Sage Business Cloud includes inventory tracking with its $25-a-month plan (QuickBooks doesn't include inventory tracking until you hit its $80 price point).

-On the flip side, Sage Business Cloud doesn’t integrate with any payroll software besides Sage’s.
-And while Sage Business Cloud Payroll is fine, it’s not as flexible (or affordable) as Gusto.
+On the flip side, Sage Business Cloud doesn’t integrate any third-party payroll solutions—not even the most popular options, like Gusto.
 So while Sage Business Cloud can work for businesses with employees, businesses that want more payroll options should look elsewhere.

 Sage Business Cloud has two plans: Accounting Start and Accounting.
 Both plans are cloud-based, meaning you can securely access your data from any web-enabled device, and include 24/7 customer support over chat.

 At $10 a month, Sage Business Cloud Accounting provides a handful of features for freelancers or sole proprietors:

 If those seem like only the most basic accounting features, well . . . they are.
 Sage itself describes this plan as entry level accounting software, so it won’t work for businesses with more complex financing needs.
 And even if you are a freelancer or sole proprietor, you’ll get more features than just these with Wave’s free accounting software or Xero’s $12 plan (which also includes inventory management).

 In other words, Sage Business Cloud Accounting Start is fine, but that’s about all it is.